Guallet/monorepo/README.md

 ### Dependencies

-- [Supertokens](https://supertokens.com/): Used for AUTH only.
+- [Supabase](https://supabase.com/): Used for AUTH only.
 I didn't want to implement my own auth mechanism, so better idea to rely on a third party.
-Supertokens was selected because can be self-hosted in your server very easily.
-It provides: MagicLink Login, 3th Party (Google, Apple, etc...) and Roles.